 Hillary was born and raised in Montana.
 She has over 13 years of experience in Early Childhood in a variety of settings.
 She loves working with families and recently decided to expand her role to include adults and healthcare.
 Hillary is excited to join the MOSAIC team, she eager to learn, grow and help the therapists and families she meets.
 She keeps busy with her husband and 2 dogs.
 They enjoy the outdoors, working on home improvements and finding adventures.

-Rhiannon Ohman has been a physical therapist at MOSAIC for eight years, in which time she has developed her clinical expertise through dedication to the well-being of her patients and the community.
-Her experience has advanced her knowledge and proficiency at treating pediatric neurological, musculoskeletal, and orthopedic disorders, as well as autism spectrum disorders.
-Rhiannon’s professional interests include a focus on pediatric balance and coordination impairments, and torticollis and plagiocephaly.
+Rhiannon has been a pediatric physical therapist at MOSAIC since 2009, in which time she has developed her clinical expertise through dedication to the well-being of her patients and the community.
+Rhiannon graduated from Montana State University, Bozeman in 2004 with a BS in Psychology and was immediately accepted into the accredited physical therapy program at Eastern Washington University, where she graduated as a Doctor of Physical Therapy (DPT) in 2007.
+Her experience has advanced her knowledge and proficiency at treating pediatric neurological, musculoskeletal, and orthopedic disorders, especially in birth to 5 years of age.
+Rhiannon’s professional interests include gross motor delay, neurological and congenital conditions, balance and coordination impairments, and torticollis and plagiocephaly.